SMAPPNYU/smapputil/README.md

 python query_user_friends_ids.py -i ~/input.json -o ~/output.json -a ~/auth.json -l ~/log.log
 ```

-*returns* a json file that writes to disk with the resulting user id objects in JSON format

-note:

-a field `smapp_original_user_id` gets added to the user object that tells us what the original user used to query for that friend was.

-note:

-input is json or csv, csv must be a one column csv with `id` as the column:
+*input* input is json or csv, csv must be a one column csv with `id` as the column:

 ```
 id
 12321323